plfa/plfa.github.io/src/plfa/part1/Induction.lagda.md

 it holds for all numbers `m`, `n`, and `p`.
 We refer to `∀` as the _universal quantifier_, and it is discussed further in Chapter [Quantifiers](/Quantifiers/).

 Evidence for a universal quantifier is a function.
-The notations
+The signatures

     +-assoc : ∀ (m n p : ℕ) → (m + n) + p ≡ m + (n + p)